Wendy Beckett

-Biography
+Early life and Notre Dame sisters

 Early life

 Beckett was born in Johannesburg in the Union of South Africa, but was later raised in Edinburgh, Scotland, where her father was studying medicine.
-In 1946, she entered the Sisters of Notre Dame de Namur, a Roman Catholic congregation of religious sisters dedicated to education.
+In 1946, she entered the Sisters of Notre Dame de Namur, a Catholic congregation of religious sisters dedicated to education.
 She was sent to England where she completed her novitiate and then studied at St Anne's College, Oxford, where she was awarded a congratulatory first class honours degree in English literature.
 J. R. R. Tolkien was president of her final examinations board and asked her to stay on at the university, an invitation which she declined.
 From childhood Beckett suffered from a weak heart and later had to give up teaching, after having epileptic seizures brought on by stress.

 Outside her academic work, she lived in a convent which maintained the strict code of silence typical in convents prior to the changes following the Second Vatican Council (1962–1965).
 After attending the Notre Dame College of Education in Liverpool and earning a teaching diploma in 1954, she returned to South Africa to teach at Notre Dame Convent, a school for girls in Constantia, Cape Town, where she taught English and Latin.
 Later she moved to Johannesburg where she was appointed the superior of the local convent, while she also lectured at the University of the Witwatersrand.